dalpengholic/DevOps_Program_High-availability-WebApp-with-CloudFormation/pics/Quick_manual.md

 ## 4. Create two keys of key pairs and upload one of them.
 - Go to EC2 service using AWS console.
 Go to `Key Pairs` under `NETWORK & SECURITY` located in left side bar.
 - Create two key pair.
 One is needed to access bastion host(jump box) in public subnet.
 The other is needed to access to web servers from the bastion host.
-Afte creation, two keys are automatically saved in your local environment. ex) The names of keys could be `ToBastion` and `ToWebServers`.
+After creation, two keys are automatically saved in your local environment. ex) The names of keys could be `ToBastion` and `ToWebServers`.
 In my cases, they are `Udacity_Pro2_ToBastion` and `Udacity_Pro2_ToWebServers`.

 - Go to S3 service using AWS console and upload `ToWebServers` key to the S3 bucket you have created already for bastion host.
 In my case. the bucket name is `devops-project2-2020-forbastion-lwj`.
 Never upload `Udacity_Pro2_ToBastion` for the safety of your network.
 It has to be only in your local environment.